-Boron is not needed in the supplemental form, it’s only needed only in trace amounts.
+Boron may not be needed in the supplemental form, it’s only needed only in trace amounts.
 Sufficient boron can be found good food sources of boron.
 Also, it’s rare that you would have a boron deficiency.
 Of the trace minerals your body needs, selenium deficiency is far more common.
 Selenium supplementation makes a lot more sense for your health and yet, so take this into consideration before taking a boron supplement.

-Boron is generally safe but it can cause toxicity symptoms and issues in high levels.
+Boron is generally safe but it can cause toxicity symptoms and issues at high levels.
 If you take boron supplements you can experience heart palpitations, vomiting, and diarrhea.
 You can get plenty through your food but be sure you’re getting enough.

 Best food sources of boron